 Lying down in bed

 If you choose to lie down on the bed, it is always best to lie on your side rather than on your back.
 This is because it doesn’t compress any of the major veins in your back, which would reduce the oxygen supply to your baby, and make you feel light-headed.
-Lying in a lateral position is good if you’re needing a rest and your back is still accessible for massage.
-Plus, if you’ve had an epidural and find it difficult to adopt more upright positions it’s a good way of keeping your baby in a good position for birth.
+Lying on your side is a good position for when you need to rest and recuperate some energy during labour.
+Plus, if you’ve had an epidural and find it difficult to adopt more upright positions it’s a great way of keeping your baby in a good position for birth and will help you avoid the semi-recumbent sitting position.

 On all fours

 An all fours position is a great position, particularly if your baby is back-to-back, as it allows you to do pelvic tilts, which help to ease pain and help your baby turn.
-Plus, it frees up your back for that all important massage.
 This position can be adopted over the back of a bed, over a ball, on mats and it can be used if your baby needs to be continuously monitored.